QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 #### Static

 Classes can have methods/attributes using `static`.
-As a reminder, static attributes are shared between every object and static method can be called without having to create an object.
+As a reminder, static attributes are shared between every object and static methods can be called without having to create an object.

 ```php!
 class SomeClass {